 If an individual wishes to fund a period of international study leave by other means, the ES/equivalent should still ensure the activity aligns to the curriculum or PDP.
 This must be the case for any period of international study leave irrespective of how it is funded.

-If further periods of international study leave are required this will be considered on a case-bycase basis by the Postgraduate Dean, and budget allowing.
+If further periods of international study leave are requested this will be considered on a case-by-case basis by the Postgraduate Dean (or their representative).

 Appeals